MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/analyze-social-data-using-widgets.md

  For example, if you select **last week** (seven days) as the time frame, posts for three weeks prior to last week are compared to the last week to calculate the trend value.

-> [!NOTE]
->  If not enough historical data is available for a trend value to display, the trend symbol is grayed out.

 ## Export data from widgets

 Create your own visualizations and process the data the way that suits you best by exporting data points from widgets and lists to an [!INCLUDE[pn_Excel_short](../includes/pn-excel-short.md)] workbook.
 You’ll find the resulting [!INCLUDE[pn_Excel_short](../includes/pn-excel-short.md)] file in your browser’s specified downloads folder